cloudfoundry/cf-networking-release/README.md

 1. Get the binary

-  - Option 1: Download a precompiled binary for Mac from our [GitHub Releases](https://github.com/cloudfoundry-incubator/netman-release/releases)
+  - Option 1: Download a precompiled binary of the `network-policy-plugin` for your operating system from our [GitHub Releases](https://github.com/cloudfoundry-incubator/netman-release/releases)

   - Option 2: Build from source